Cooking: Ingredients

 Most ingredients in cooking are derived from living organisms.
-Vegetables, fruits, grains and nuts as well as herbs and spices come from plants, while meat, eggs, and dairy products come from animals.
+Vegetables, fruits, grains, and nuts, as well as herbs and spices come from plants, while meat, eggs, and dairy products come from animals.
 Mushrooms and the yeast used in baking are kinds of fungi.
 Cooks also use water and minerals such as salt.
 Cooks can also use wine or spirits.

 Naturally occurring ingredients contain various amounts of molecules called proteins, carbohydrates and fats.
 They also contain water and minerals.
-Cooking involves a manipulation of the chemical properties of these molecules.
+Cooking involves manipulating the chemical properties of these molecules.

 Carbohydrates

 Carbohydrates include the common sugar, sucrose (table sugar), a disaccharide, and such simple sugars as glucose (made by enzymatic splitting of sucrose) and fructose (from fruit), and starches from sources such as cereal flour, rice, arrowroot and potato.

 The interaction of heat and carbohydrate is complex.
 Long-chain sugars such as starch tend to break down into more digestible simpler sugars.
 If the sugars are heated so that all water of crystallisation is driven off, caramelization starts, with the sugar undergoing thermal decomposition with the formation of carbon, and other breakdown products producing caramel.
 Similarly, the heating of sugars and proteins causes the Maillard reaction, a basic flavor-enhancing technique.

-An emulsion of starch with fat or water can, when gently heated, provide thickening to the dish being cooked.
-In European cooking, a mixture of butter and flour called a roux is used to thicken liquids to make stews or sauces.
+An emulsion of starch with fat or water can, when gently heated, thicken the dish being cooked.
+In European cooking, a mixture of butter and flour called a roux is used to thicken liquids, such as stews and sauces.
 In Asian cooking, a similar effect is obtained from a mixture of rice or corn starch and water.
 These techniques rely on the properties of starches to create simpler mucilaginous saccharides during cooking, which causes the familiar thickening of sauces.
-This thickening will break down, however, under additional heat.
+This thickening will, however, break down under additional heat.